-- Teaching the child some basics such as numeric characters. - Someone learning his/her mother tongue - A spontaneous type of learning, "if a person standing in a bank learns about opening and maintaining the account at the bank from someone".
+- Teaching the child some basics such as numeric characters. - Someone learning his/her mother tongue - A spontaneous type of learning, "if a person standing in a bank learns about opening and maintaining the account at the bank from someone". - Characteristics of Informal Education:

-Characteristics of Informal Education:
+Characteristics of Informal Education can include the following:

-- It is independent of boundary walls. - It has no definite syllabus. - It is not pre-planned and has no timetable. - No fees are required as we get the informal education through daily experience and by learning new things. - It is a lifelong process in a natural way. - The certificates/degrees are not involved and one has no stress for learning the new things. - You can get from any source such as media, life experiences, friends, family etc.
+- It is independent of boundary walls.

+- It has no definite syllabus.

+- It is not pre-planned and has no timetable.

+- No fees are required as we get the informal education through daily experience and by learning new things.

+- It is a lifelong process in a natural way.

+- The certificates/degrees are not involved and one has no stress for learning the new things. - You can get from any source such as media, life experiences, friends, family etc.